xiongchiamiov/sleeping-wolf/README.md

 I like gh-issues, and its ability to allow other users to easily comment on my project.
 I also like ticgit, and the fact that I have integral parts of my project with me, even if github is unavailable.
-So, I want to use both!
+So, I want to use both! sleeping-wolf aims to synchronize a ticgit repository with the GitHub-hosted Issues for your project, allowing you to do just that.

-Since we'll be making commits on behalf of other users, it won't be perfect.
+Since we'll be making commits on behalf of other users, and the two don't share everything in common, it won't be perfect.
 But hey, let's see what we can do.

 # Status